baristunar/baristunar/README.md

 </p>

-- :dart: I’m currently learning Vue.js
+- :dart: I’m currently coding with Vue.js
 - :email: Ask me about anything related to JavaScript, Vue
 - 📫 How to reach me: tunarbaris7@gmail.com